So you work in HR. How do you even begin to explain what you do when someone asks about your job?

 While HR professionals may not wear capes or receive public recognition like Iron Man and his comrades, their behind-the-scenes efforts are essential in maintaining a healthy, productive, and ethical workplace.
 Their dedication to employees' well-being and the organization's success is nothing short of heroic.
 HR pros are the force behind the workforce, steadily driving it forward by empowering everyone else to execute in their various roles.

 Just look at what they faced with the COVID pandemic.

 COVID-19 brought about circumstances most of us never imagined facing in our lifetimes.
 It impacted everybody, everywhere.
 Especially in the workplace.

 In spring of 2020, nearly 90% of businesses encouraged employees to pack up their workstations and set up camp at home.
-Zoom became the new conference room, the kitchen table doubled as the breakroom, and then there’s the whole toilet paper debacle.
+Zoom became the new conference room, the kitchen table doubled as the breakroom, and then there was the whole toilet paper debacle.
 With so many people doing their business at home rather than the office, TP manufacturers increased production by over one million rolls per day yet still fell short of demand.

 A Day in the Life of HR

-Because you can’t spell “HERO” without HR.
+After all, you can’t spell “HERO” without HR.